© 2025 Resilient River Communities

 The Ōreti Catchment Flood Protection Scheme Upgrade is focused on increasing flood resilience for Winton, Dipton West, and the surrounding productive farmland.
 Winton is a key service town on State Highway 6, providing essential healthcare, education, and emergency services to the broader rural community.

 Climate change is expected to bring 10% more rainfall and a 13% increase in river flows for the Ōreti catchment by 2040-2050.
-These changes will put additional pressure on the flood protection network.
+These changes will put additional pressure on the flood infrastructure network.
 This project restores the scheme to its intended level of service by addressing deferred maintenance and improving the hydraulic efficiency of the flood channels.

-The work includes strengthening key stop banks to improve resilience during major flood events.
+The work includes strengthening key flood banks to improve resilience during major flood events.
 Removing pest trees, including crack willow, will help reduce erosion and improve water flow—particularly near critical infrastructure such as the bridges at Winton and Centre Bush.

 Benefits